 The notion of a homomorphism generalizes that of an isomorphism.
-A homomorphism is defined by the same operation-preserving property. only without the requirement that it must be a one-to-one correspondence.
+A homomorphism is defined by the same operation-preserving property, only without the requirement that it must be a one-to-one correspondence.

 Definition 16.
-A homomorphism from the group G into the group H is a mapping $\varphi: G \to H$ such that for all $a, b \in G$ (the group operation is here denoted as multiplication, but of course, it may have arbitrary nature).
+A homomorphism from a group G into a group H is a mapping $\varphi: G \to H$ such that for all $a, b \in G$ (the group operation is here written as multiplication, but of course, it may have an arbitrary nature).
+An isomorphism is thus a one-to-one homomorphism.
+Some properties of isomorphisms generalize to arbitrary homomorphisms.
+Thus, the image of the unit $e \in G$ under a homomorphism is always the unit $e' \in H$ .
+Also, for any element $g \in G$ we always have